-final draft #2 of my TEDxCSULB talk for Sunday 9 April ’17 at the Walter Pyramid on the campus of Long Beach State University
+final draft #4b of my TEDxCSULB talk for Sunday 9 April ’17 in the University Student Union (USU) on the campus of Long Beach State University

 Burn the University Catalog

 [SLIDE] This is my cousin Ellie.
 She’s 8.
 One morning late last year, Ellie’s mom, my cousin Cece, walked into her kitchen to find a scene at the stove: in front of the stove was a stool, on top of the stool was Ellie, on top of the stove was a double boiler, in that was melted chocolate, which Ellie was coating almonds with.
 Cece looked at this scene for a moment, and finally, in confusion asked,

 How do you even know what a double boiler is?